-Of course the objects of $\widehat \Delta$ should be thought of as our prototype \emph{ordered} $n$-simplices.
-The morphisms are only defined when $m\leq n$, and you can think of these morphisms as taking an $m$-simplex and embedding it as a face of an $n$-simplex (see figure \ref{F: fig7}.
-Note that, since order matters, there are exactly as many ways to do this as there are strictly order preserving maps $[m]\to [n]$.
+The objects of $\widehat \Delta$ should be thought of as our prototype \emph{ordered} $n$-simplices.
+The morphisms are only defined when $m\leq n$, and you can think of these morphisms as taking an $m$-simplex and embedding it as a face of an $n$-simplex (see Figure \ref{F: fig7}).
+Note that, since order matters, there are exactly as many ways to do this as there are strictly order-preserving maps $[m]\to [n]$.